Skip to main content

 Configure a provider (optional)

-If you plan to run injection campaigns, store your API key in the OS keyring:
+If you plan to run injection campaigns or chain analysis, set up a provider credential. q-ai supports 100+ providers via litellm.
+Store your API key in the OS keyring using the provider name:

 qai config set-credential anthropic